Olafaloofian/Full-Stack-Project-Guide/README.md

 ## Example starting folder structure
 A lot of your project structure will come from the pre-existing create-react-app code.
 If you and your team want a different folder structure than the one suggested here, feel free to experiment!
 - In this example, you would create the **server** folder to hold your Node server code
-- Use an **.env** file in the root directory if needed for API keys or other secrest
+- Use an **.env** file in the root directory if needed for API keys or other secrets
 - Certain files and directories will be automatically installed with `npm i`, including **node_modules** and **package-lock.json**
 - No matter which structure you end up with, keep it in mind when importing modules and components
 ```